Scroll down past the schedule for photos and info on our locations within Nicaragua.

 It all starts with surfing

-Whether you are ready to catch your very first wave, become more confident in the water, transition to riding a shortboard, or improve your existing skills while making new surfing friends, we will help you achieve your goals.
-There are great waves for beginners, advanced beginners, intermediate, and experienced surfers, mostly within walking distance of our various locations.
+Whether you are ready to catch your very first wave, become more confident in the water, transition to riding a shortboard, or improve your existing skills while making new surfing friends, we will help you achieve your goals during your surf trip.
+At our Nicaragua surf camp, there are surf breaks with great waves for beginners, advanced beginners, intermediate, and experienced surfers, mostly within walking distance of our various surf school locations.
 Getting you into the best waves is our top priority.
 If you are willing to think positively, push yourself, and listen to feedback you will leave the retreat a better surfer!

 After surfing, we’ll do yoga